jbfriedrich/jason.re/content/about.md

 ---
 title: About
-date: 2021-10-12
+date: 2023-12-12
 type: page
 ---

 My name is [Jason Friedrich](https://friedrich.uk).
-I am just another left-handed, binge-watching, tech geek who enjoys drinking coffee, playing video games and writing on the Internet.
-I've got my head stuck in the clouds [for a living](https://work.jason.re).
+I am just another left-handed, tech loving geriatric millenial who enjoys drinking coffee, playing video games and writing on the Internet.
+I am a make-believe writer and compendium of useless movie & tv show facts.
+I yell at [clouds](https://en.wikipedia.org/wiki/Cloud_computing) for a living.

-I tend to rant and growl... sometimes a lot… You will find my moods, thoughts and rants here.
-This is my pressure valve to vent some of my frustrations around people, (tech-)culture, tech and everyday life.
+On this blog you will find my moods, thoughts and rants.
+It is my pressure valve to vent some of my frustrations around people, technology, (tech-)culture and everyday life.
 It is my chalkboard where I make up my mind and utter my opinion.
 Here I gather my tech related documentation, write about my experiences and try new stuff.

-The photos on this blog are, if not credited otherwise, images from the world’s best and most generous community of photographers: [Unsplash](https://unsplash.com/)!